Hong Kong Games: Purpose

-The Hong Kong Games are held to provide more opportunities for participation, sharing and cooperation in sports in the community and to promote communication and friendship among the 18 districts.
+The Hong Kong Games are held to provide more opportunities for participation, sharing, and cooperation in sports in the community and to promote communication and friendship among the 18 districts.
 It also allows the relevant units to strengthen the cohesion of the community.
-Moreover, it promotes the idea of "sports for all" in the society in order to raise the standard of sports in Hong Kong.
+Moreover, it promotes the idea of "sports for all" in society in order to raise the standard of sports in Hong Kong.

 Symbols

-The emblem of the Games is composed of three rings resembling number "18" which symbolises the 18 participating districts in the Hong Kong Games.
+The emblem of the Games is composed of three rings resembling the number "18", which symbolises the 18 participating districts in the Hong Kong Games.
 In addition, it also represents the three regions of Hong Kong: Hong Kong Island, Kowloon and the New Territories; on the other hand, it symbolises the partnership between the organiser, co-ordinator and co-organisers of the Games.
-The thin lines next to the rings strengthen the feeling of motion and bespeak the vitality of the 18 districts.
-The colours red, orange-brown and blue represent the athlete's energy, indoor and outdoor games respectively.
-The theme song of the Hong Kong Games, "Yan Yan Hei Dung" (人人起動) is sung by Joey Yung with Cheung Ka Seng (張家誠) as the composer and Adrian Chan as arranger.
+The thin lines next to the rings strengthen the feeling of motion and convey the vitality of the 18 districts.
+The colours red, orange-brown, and blue represent the athlete's energy during indoor and outdoor games, respectively.
+The theme song of the Hong Kong Games, "Yan Yan Hei Dung" (人人起動) is sung by Joey Yung with Cheung Ka Seng (張家誠) as the composer and Adrian Chan as the arranger.